ritika-b/dd-th/tutorial.md

 kubectl get apiservice v1beta1.metrics.k8s.io -o json | jq '.status'
 ```

-The result should be of JSON format.
+The result should be in JSON format.
 If all checks are passed and no component is flagged, we can continue.

 ## Scale a sample application